-Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?
+9 Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?

 There is no legal requirement to give preference in hiring to particular people or groups of people.
-The anti-discrimination laws that are discussed in question 2 prohibit discrimination against job applicants who are in protected categories.
+Various anti-discrimination laws prohibit discrimination against job applicants who are in protected categories.